bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 That's right.
 Now you've got some time, you have a longer delay on your channel, you've got some time to get it in.
 So a transient spike doesn't hurt you so much, but you do have to get in.
-And this is one of the reasons that we talk about, you know, Bitcoin Core traditionally has divided rules into like the hard rules of what can go in a block and then the software rules about what can propagate.
+And this is one of the reasons that we talk about, Bitcoin Core traditionally has divided rules into like the hard rules of what can go in a block and then the software rules about what can propagate.
 It's like when you're using it at a layer two, you don't care.
-Like if you, you don't care why your transaction doesn't go in, whether it's because it's illegal or whether it's because it's considered immoral by the network, right?
+Like if you don't care why your transaction doesn't go in, whether it's because it's illegal or whether it's because it's considered immoral by the network, right?
 Just these soft rules don't actually make a difference to you.
 They're both really good, really important rules.
 And so there's been more focus than there perhaps has been in the past, where these soft rules about what's allowed to propagate through the network have been seen as less important.
 Yes, to some extent they are because they're changeable, but in a sense of you're operating, building on top of it, they're both really good.
-So there's been a proposal to have a workaround where we actually start spraying things through the Lightning Network so that people will jam them into their local nodes.
+So there's been a proposal to have a workaround where we actually start spraying things through the Lightning network so that people will jam them into their local nodes.
 It may still happen at some point if we really need to.
 As long as we can get them to miners.

 Speaker 1: 00:36:57

-Oh, is that the third approach next to Nostra and- Yeah, that's right.
+Is that the third approach next to Nostra.

 Speaker 0: 00:37:00

+Yeah, that's right.
 Exactly.
 You know, we just all you separate them over all the networks as long as there's a minor missing, you might pick them up.
 I know there was there was a proposal to have some kind of local package relay where you could kind of inject a package locally.
 And then we could just paper over the rest if we needed to.
-Obviously, we'd like to just go all the way to the you know, hey, do the whole peer-to-peer protocol for an upgrade, we're all good.
+Obviously, we'd like to just go all the way to the, hey, do the whole peer-to-peer protocol for an upgrade, we're all good.
 But you know, that's something that we could potentially do if we had to.
-But you know, in the meantime, it's interesting to see the phenomenon.
+But, in the meantime, it's interesting to see the phenomenon.
 This stuff happened because fees were so low for so long that it got pushed to the back of the line, right?
 Even we were one of the first people to implement the old anchor system, which had fees built in.
 And then when people implemented it, they went, actually, we want zero fee anchors.